 The best way for visitors to see Flanders Moss is from above.
 The Tower provides a great viewing platform and the board-walk allows you to walk over the bog, looking down at the plants just below your feet.

 Flanders Moss is home to a number of specialist bog plants, such as sphagnum moss, bog cotton, star moss, cranberry, sundews and reindeer moss.

-The students first study plants on-site and then back in the classroom through magnifying lens' and microscopes, examining in detail the cells, structures, colours and forms.
+The students first studied plants on-site and then back in the classroom through magnifying lens' and microscopes, examining in detail the cells, structures, colours and forms.

-These images provide the inspiration for their artwork, using different materials and techniques such as water colour pencils, oil pastels, wax resist and silhouettes.
+These images provided the inspiration for their artwork, using different materials and techniques such as water colour pencils, oil pastels, wax resist and silhouettes.

-The final artwork will be shown on Flanders Moss and at West Moss-side as part of the Forth Valley Art Beat week – 9-17 June.
+The final artwork was shown on Flanders Moss and at West Moss-side as part of the Forth Valley Art Beat week – 9-17 June (examples shown below).